cptx13/cptx.ee/content/posts/The river Alph.md

 The light comes, yet the eyes do not see.
 The water ripples, and the echoes are seen.
 A sudden silent sound, and I am no longer me.
-Observing has no perspective, nothing is there to be seen.
+Being has no perspective, nothing is to be seen.
 The ripples echo, and the echoes are now free.
-The been becomes seen, and the seen is no longer me.
+The been becomes seen, and the seen is not me.
 When the ego dies and nothing is seen,
 the darkness enlightens what was and is.
 Rippled echoes and echoed ripples